fsantanna/pingus/ceu/README.md

 the complexity in game development resides in *simulation* (aka *game logic*), but which accounts for only 10% of the CPU budget.
 <!-- the way entities interact in real time -->
+The game logic "models the state of the game world as interacting objects evolve over time".
 The high development costs contrasting with the low impact on performance appeals for alternatives with productivity in mind, especially considering that it is the game logic that varies the most between projects.
+Sweeney states that "will gladly sacrifice 10% of our performance for 10% higher productivity".

 [sweeney]: https://www.cs.princeton.edu/~dpw/popl/06/Tim-POPL.ppt